Nothing is more mortifying than hearing that the restaurant where you just ate the best lunch ever doesn’t take credit cards…

 7-11 convenience store ATMs

-The easiest and most convenient option is to find a 7-11 convenience store (or a 7-BANK standalone ATM kiosk) and get cash there, using your regular debit card and 4-digit PIN.
+The easiest and most convenient option is to find a 7-11 or Family Mart convenience store (or a 7-BANK standalone ATM kiosk, which are often found at train stations) and get cash there, using your regular debit card and 4-digit PIN.
+Both chains usually have in-store cash machines that can be used by customers with foreign-issued debit cards.
 They charge the typical $1.00 per $100.00 withdrawal, but the exchange rate is a lot better than doing it at your hotel’s reception desk.* And unless you’re in the back of beyond, a 7-11 will pop up on your phone’s map app within walking distance of wherever you are.

 The ATMs are usually at the back or the store, tucked away in a corner.
 Look overhead for a sign pointing you to it, or ask a clerk at the counter.
 You can use your 4-digit PIN debit card.
 The touchscreen offers many different language options, not just English, and the directions are very easy to follow.